FransMossel/Giles_fracturetracing/README.md

-Fracture tracing script based on contrast difference, currently only tested on SEM BSE images.
+Fracture tracing script in MatLab based on contrast difference, currently only tested on SEM BSE images.
 To use: run script.
 Change parameters according to results.
 Details on the parameters are found in the pdf manual.
-The script requires the image processing toolbox.
+The script requires the MatLab image processing toolbox.
-This is an early version, so look out for future updates!
+This is an early version, and (hopefully) a version in Julia will become available!

 Giles stands for: